rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ### Merge and read zip files

-All of the data files (excluding NSW Calendar) were stored in zip files.
+All data files (excluding NSW Calendar) were stored in zip files.
 Instead of exacting the the content of the files, we read directly the zip file content for data cleaning.
-Only exception was the forecast demand dataset where it was split to two zip files.
-Therefore these files had to be merged as one zip prior to consumption.
+The only exception was the forecast demand dataset, split into two zip files.
+Therefore, these files had to be merged into one zip before consumption.

 ## Data Cleaning

-Following activities were done as part of data cleaning.
+The following activities were done as part of data cleaning.

 \begin{itemize}
   \item Verify the data types, no of rows/columns and measure of central tendency.